Kpini Chugu

 Kpini Chugu, which means Guineafowl Festival in Dagbani, is a minor festival celebrated on the fourth month after Damba in Northern region of Ghana.
 It is observed in the Dagbon, Mamprugu and Nanung traditional areas.
 Naa Zangina is known to have been the initiator of this festival.
+The guineafowl is more than just a bird in the Northern Region of Ghana.